-Figure 10 shows that CDO performance across both easterly and westerly operations were in line with the respective long-term averages.
+Figure 10 shows that CDO performance across both easterly and westerly operations remained broadly in line with the respective longterm averages in Q4, but westerly dropped below the average in December.
+Again, this can be attributed to the increase in movements for the holiday season, and poor weather.